coolbnjmn/CBPhotoPicker/README.md

 ### v0.1.24-v0.1.28
 - No changes, all changes were reverted

+### v0.1.29
+- Added deep link to settings if access is denied to allow access.
+Better handling of this will come soon!

 ## In the Pipeline

 - add rotation back in
 - add more customization
 - better grid layout helper